TNisha-code/pui-homework-template-REAL/Final Project/final-project/images/README.md

 ## Project Description

-Project management tools are essential for organizing tasks, tracking progress, and meeting deadlines.
+Project management tools are important for organizing tasks, tracking progress, and meeting deadlines.
 They enhance collaboration and streamline workflows.
 The goal of this prototype is to create easy-to-use tool that help beginners manage their projects effectively.

 ## High-Fi Prototypes